 Get the clear-cut facts about how you and your organisation can quickly and safely get started with digital transformation.

 Digital transformation is a colloquial term describing how the development and omnipresence of digital technology impacts the way people and organisations solve tasks.
-In the business world, this means replacing old, analogue (or digital) work methods with more efficient digital processes, such as using modern, web-based solutions like Google Docs, Slack, or Trello to cooperate and deliver results.
+In the business world, this means replacing old, analogue (or digital) work methods with more efficient digital projects and processes, such as using modern, web-based solutions like Google Docs, Slack, or Trello to cooperate and deliver results.

 Every organisation today that wants to stay ahead or keep up with its respective industry and market has embraced digital transformation—but in varying degrees.
 Tech giants like IBM, Oracle, and Microsoft have for instance been surpassed by the former bookstore Amazon on the cloud services front.
 One of the biggest hospitality services in the world is Airbnb—who doesn’t own a single room, and the taxi industry has been disrupted by Uber—who similarly doesn’t own a single cab.

 Choose the right CMS to supercharge your digital transformation: